UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

   column_to_rownames("Sample")
 ```

-#### Now lets re-run PCA and generate a heatmap on the chemical data with these outlier samples removed
+Now lets re-run PCA and generate a heat map on the chemical data with these outlier samples removed.

 ```r
 chem_filt_pca <- princomp(chem_filt)